The most common eye conditions in the elderly

 Over 2 million people in the UK are currently living with some form of vision loss which i ...Read More

 Glaucoma is one of the leading causes of sight impairment in the UK and yet early symptoms often go undetected.
-As it is Glaucoma Awareness Week 2019 in this blog we answer some of the FAQs surrounding this condition…
+As it is Glaucoma Awareness Week 2020 in this blog we answer some of the frequently asked questions (FAQs) surrounding this condition…

 Glaucoma is usually triggered by a build-up of eye pressure.
 The increase in pressure can damage the optic nerve which sends images from the eye to the brain.

 It affects the surrounding edges of the vision (peripheral vision) initially, and so is often only picked up during an eye examination.

 The video below from the College of Optometrists shows how the condition can impact vision.

 It can affect people of all ages but is most common in adults in their 70s and 80s.
 It is not always clear why some people develop glaucoma.
 Certain factors can increase the risk such as your age, ethnicity, prescription, genetics and other health issues.
 For example, people with diabetes are almost 50% more likely to develop glaucoma.

 There are different types of glaucoma, the most common, known as primary open angle glaucoma (POAG), is painless and caused by the drainage channels in the eye becoming progressively congested.
 Unfortunately, often by the time a patient is aware of vision loss, the condition can be quite advanced.

 Acute angle closure glaucoma is when the pressure inside the eye rises very quickly, it is less common and can be very painful.

 Congenital glaucoma is a rare condition caused by an abnormality of the eye that can affect young children and babies, it is usually managed by specialist clinics.

 The damage caused by glaucoma cannot currently be reversed, however it is possible to stop or slow the progression of the condition with laser treatment, medication or surgery.